zwets/sc2calc/README.md

 # sc2calc - SARS-CoV-2 genome coordinate converter

-`sc2calc` is a small command-line utility to convert genomic coordinates on the SARS-CoV-2 genome between nucleotide and aa positions.
-It takes a nucleotide position or mutation and outputs the corresponding amino acid position/substitution, and vice versa.
+`sc2calc` is a command-line utility to convert genomic coordinates on the SARS-CoV-2 genome between nucleotide and aa positions.
+It takes a nucleotide mutation and outputs the corresponding amino acid substitution.

-I mainly wrote this for my own use, but it might be helpful for others.
+I mainly wrote this for my own use, but put it out here in case it is of use to others.

 ## Usage